 How serious is this major incident?
 Could it be time to invoke disaster recovery (DR) plans?
 Make change management aware that there may well be the need for an emergency change to fix things.
 And if your service desk is noticeably struggling, can you get more people in to take the pressure off your existing shift?Look after your people, seek help, and communicate… just three of the tips @Vawns shares in this article on how to deal with a major incident. #ITSM #ServiceDesk #ITIL Click To Tweet

-Tip 4: Communicate
+Tip 4: Communicate throughout the major incident

 As a Crisis Manager, ensure that everyone involved with the major incident knows to update you so that you can then send out appropriate updates to those that need to be informed.
 This ensures that not only have you everything captured for the report, but it will save your support teams from being asked the same question by ten different people, freeing them up to help fix the issue.

-Be as proactive as you can in getting the message out.
+Be as proactive as you can in getting the major incident management message out.
 For instance, as a senior manager, there’s nothing worse than being told about an issue by an irate customer.
 So ensure your senior management team is kept in the loop with everything they need to know about the issue and its impact.

 If you’re really unlucky, you may have to deal with the press or regulatory bodies.
 In the past year or so we’ve seen many big firms experience IT outages, be it Eircom in Ireland, NatWest in the UK, or Target in the US.
 My heart always goes out to the major incident, problem, and service desk managers involved because, let’s face it – what always makes managing a crisis that much easier?
 That’s right, folks, being the main headline on news websites, making the national press, or trending on Twitter for the worst possible reasons.

-If you have a CMDB or a service catalog, try to see if the issue’s impact extends to other customers or service towers and warn them accordingly.
+If you have a CMDB or a service catalog, try to see if the major incident’s impact extends to other customers or service towers and warn them accordingly.
 Also, make sure the service desk has updated the welcome message on their Automatic Call Distribution (ACD) system to try and stop the avalanche of calls.
 Why is this so important, I hear you ask?
 Well, firstly, nothing is more stressful to a service desk analyst than having multiple calls in the queue waiting to be answered.
 The second reason is something that happened on my watch a long time ago in a galaxy far, far away.
-We got a message onto the ACD system, but by the time we managed to deploy it, the system was unable to cope with the number of calls and crashed.
+We got a major incident message onto the ACD system, but by the time we managed to deploy it, the system was unable to cope with the number of calls and crashed.
 Now the issue was so much worse, not only was the business service down, but so was the service desk, so no one could get through to report other issues, and our support teams had two major incidents to fix rather than one.
 Not good.

 Tip 5: Have a major incident fix?
 Test and verify